 Something that would never happen if I was eating a vegetable for example or even some protein like beef or chicken.

 Even fruit has its limits and contains lots of natural sugars.

 Now, the rat study basically showed that 94% of the rats, preferred sugar over cocaine.

-What is super interesting is the study also showed the rats preferred sugar OR saccharin, an artificial sweetener – over the cocaine.
+What is super interesting is the study also showed the rats preferred sugar OR saccharin, an artificial sweetener – over cocaine.

-So, it’s not just about the actual sugar calories or molecule attaching to different receptors in the body and the brain, but the actual taste of something sweet, even when it’s fake and artificial.
+So, it’s not just about the actual sugar calories or molecules attaching to different receptors in the body and the brain, but the actual taste of something sweet, even when it’s fake and artificial.